FazalLabBCM/FazalLabPipelines/docs/BasicUnixCommands.md

 ## Navigate

-You may be wondering, "Now I'm in?
-In where?
+You may be wondering, "Now I'm _in_?
+In _where_?
 Where am I on the TACO cluster?"
 That's a great question!
 Here's a map:

 <img src="img/map.png" width="40%" height="40%">